CyanChanges/koishi-registry/README.md

 >
 > Due to violation of the project's license
 > (the mirror with domain `cyans.icu` from GitHub@lovemilk2333, forum.koishi.xyz@zhuhansan666),
-> This Project is archived, and will be continue developing in private.
-Further fixes and updates won't be available.
+> The project will be continue developing in private.
+This repository may still receives some updates.
 >
-> Contact me on [contact@cyans.me](mailto:contact@cyans.me) if you need help, or want to join our private.
+> Contact me on [contact@cyans.me](mailto:contact@cyans.me) if you need help, or want to join our private program.

 > [!NOTE]
 > End users will still be able to use our